 The Karlovy Vary International Film Festival is accredited by the International Federation of Film Producers’ Associations (FIAPF) as a non-specialized, competitive feature film festival.
-You can find more information about the annual awards in the festival regulations.

 Awards for films in the Official Selection - Competition